-VirnetX was incorporated in the State of Delaware in August 2005.
-It is a development stage company that was formed to commercialize a patent portfolio for providing solutions for secure real-time communications such as instant messaging, or "IM," and voice over internet protocol, or "VoIP."
-VirnetX acquired certain patents from Science Applications International Corporation, a systems, solutions and technical services company based in San Diego, California (better known as "SAIC") and in February 2007 commenced a lawsuit against Microsoft Corporation alleging infringement of three of our patents.
+We are a development stage company focused on commercializing a patent portfolio for providing solutions for secure real-time communications such as instant messaging, or "IM," and voice over internet protocol, or "VoIP."
+These patents were acquired by our principal operating subsidiary from Science Applications International Corporation, or "SAIC", a systems, solutions and technical services company based in San Diego, California.
+During 2007, a number of significant events occurred that affect our business and operations.